sahandevs/fontgraphy_flutter/CONTRIBUTING.md

-Contributing to the google_fonts package.
+Contributing to the fontgraphy package.
 =========================================

-Thank you for your interest in contributing to the `google_fonts` package!
+Thank you for your interest in contributing to the `fontgraphy` package!
 We love receiving contributions, and your work helps the whole community.
-This doc will walk you through the easiest way to make a change and have it submitted to the `google_fonts` package.
+This doc will walk you through the easiest way to make a change and have it submitted to the `fontgraphy` package.

 Developer workflow
 ------------------